WebEntity/Installation-guide-for-GitLab-on-OS-X/README.md

 	mysql -u root -pPASSWORD_HERE

-Create a new user for our gitlab setup 'gitlab'
+Create a new user for our gitlab setup 'git'

-	CREATE USER 'gitlab'@'localhost' IDENTIFIED BY 'PASSWORD_HERE';
+	CREATE USER 'git'@'localhost' IDENTIFIED BY 'PASSWORD_HERE';

 Create database